-The Henry A. Carey Lectureship in Civil Liberties was established in 1958 through an initial gift from Henry A. Carey of the class of 1912.
+The Henry A. Carey Lectureship in Civil Liberties was established in 1958 through an initial gift from Henry A. Carey of the Class of 1912.
 Funds received as part of the annual gift which are not required for the lectureship will be used for general University scholarship aid.
 The incumbents of the lectureship and their topics have been as follows:

 - 1958-Professor Harrop A. Freeman of the Cornell Law School.
+Civil Liberties

-Civil Liberties-Acid Test of American Democracy. - 1959-Thurgood Marshall, Esq., General Counsel of the National Association for the Advancement of Colored People.
+-Acid Test of American Democracy. - 1959-Thurgood Marshall, Esq., General Counsel of the National Association for the Advancement of Colored People.
 Civil Rights and the Role of the Courts. - 1960-Professor Kenneth Culp Davis of the University of Minnesota Law School.
 Civil Liberties and the Faceless Informer. - 1961-Robert K. Carr, President of Oberlin College.
 Federal Governmental Powers and Civil Liberties. - 1962-Harris B. Steinberg, Esq., Member of the New York Bar.
 The Criminal Defendant and the Lawyer's Role. - 1963-The Honorable Burke Marshall, Assistant Attorney General of the United States for Civil Rights.
 The Mississippi Case and Civil Rights. - 1964-Edward Bennett Williams, Esq., Member of the District of Columbia Bar.
-For the Defense.
+For the Defense. - 1967-Fred P. Graham, Esq., Member of the Tennessee Bar and New York Times Supreme Court Correspondent.
+A Fair Press and a Free Client.